Provar

 Note: Go to Test Settings.
 On the Connections tab, click ‘+’ to add a new connection.
 For more information, please see Web Service connection.

-You will see the Add new Connection window as displayed below.
+You will see the Add New Connection window as displayed below.
 To add a TestRail connection, select Generic Web Service from the Connection Type drop-down menu.

-Above: Adding a TestRail connection in Provar.
+Above: Adding a TestRail connection in Automation.

 Step 2: Add an authentication.